-Figure 15: The change in W mass versus the signed standard deviation of agreement with the measured W charge asymmetry for different PDFs.
+Figure 15: The change in W mass versus the signed standard deviation of agreement with the measured W charge asymmetry for different PDF's.

-Of course, since at the present time there are no errors given with PDFs, this is not possible.
+uated.
+Of course, since at the present time there are no errors given with PDF's, this is not possible.

-There was much discussion at Snowmass about the difficulties associated with assigning errors to PDFs, and one should refer to that section of this write-up, and a separate submission by Tim Bolton on this topic.
+There was much discussion at Snowmass about the difficulties associated with assigning errors to PDF's, and one should refer to that section of this write-up, and a separate submission by Tim Bolton on this topic.
 Given that the job of assigning those errors is one that is far from completion, a temporary solution was suggested at this meeting.
-Namely, a PDF-generator could produce a set of PDFs that span the range of the possible values of the distribution in question.
-For example, for the jet E_T analysis, a set of PDFs with different values of α_s has been generated.
-Similarly, a set of PDFs with the acceptable range of u-d, which is important for the W mass measurement (and also the W asymmetry measurement) could also be generated.
-Then the M_W analysis could simply compare the different PDFs in one set provided for an estimate on the M_W error from uncertainty in the PDFs, and compare different parametrizations for the uncertainty on the parametrization.
+Namely, a PDF-generator could generate a set of PDF's that span the range of the possible values of the distribution in question.
+For example, for the jet E_T analysis, a set of PDF's with different values of α_s has been generated.
+Similarly, a set of PDF's with the acceptable range of u-d, which is important for the W mass measurement (and also the W asymmetry measurement) could also be generated.
+Then the M_W analysis could simply compare the different PDF's in one set provided for an estimate on the M_W error from uncertainty in the PDF's, and compare different parametrizations for the uncertainty on the parametrization.

-Furthermore, much care must taken when using the measured W asymmetry to constrain the W mass error from PDFs.
+Furthermore, much care must taken when using the measured W asymmetry to constrain the W mass error from PDF's.
 Since the W mass is measured using a distribution dependent mostly on transverse quantities, and the asymmetries depend on longitudinal differences between the u and d quark distributions, the correlations (and/or lack of correlations) must be taken into account appropriately.

-In order to use PDFs to their full potential, and also make precision measurements at hadron collider experiments, collaboration between PDF-generators and experimenters is essential.
+In order to use PDF's to their full potential, and also make precision measurements at hadron collider experiments, collaboration between PDF-generators and experimenters is essential.
 The W mass illustrates where this would be useful probably better than any other precision electroweak measurement.
 Given that the future seems to be evolving towards higher energy hadron colliders, the necessity of errors on parton distribution functions can only increase, as will the care required in using these functions correctly.